tst32/Motortwit-Demo/README.rst

 Motortwit Demo
 ==============

-Example of mongo project using aiohttp_, motor_ and aiohttp_jinja2_ (https://readthedocs.org/projects/aiohttp-jinja2/downloads/pdf/latest/),
+Excerpted example of mongo project using aiohttp_, motor_ and aiohttp_jinja2_ (https://readthedocs.org/projects/aiohttp-jinja2/downloads/pdf/latest/),
-similar to flask one.
+similar to flask one. this example work in windows python conda env, not in docker as intended in original https://github.com/aio-libs/aiohttp-demos

 Installation
 ============